 Propagated in this manner, the new plant should flower within about three months.

 How to Grow Cineraria From Seed

 Popular in the commercial trade as a cut flower, cineraria is most commonly propagated by seed.
 Plant the seeds in small pots or flat trays containing commercial seed-starter mix, lightly pressing the seeds into the soil.
-Do not cover them, as they need light to germinate.
+Do not cover them with soil because they need light to germinate.
 Keep the seeds moist; germination generally takes 14 to 21 days.
-As seedings develop their true leaves, they can be transplanted into individual pots to continue growing.
+As seedlings develop their true leaves, they can be transplanted into individual pots to continue growing.
 The plants will bloom 16 to 18 weeks after seed germination.